diojin/mockingjay/docs/bigdata/Digest of Hadoop- The Definitive Guide 4th Edition.md

 agent1.channels.channel1.type = file
 ```
-The processor type is set to **load_balance**, which attempts to distribute the event flow over both sinks in the group, using a round-robin selection mechanism (you can change this using the `processor.selector` property).
-By default, sink unavailability is not remembered by the sink processor, so failing sinks are retried for every batch of events being delivered.
-This can be inefficient, so we have set the processor.backoff property to change the behavior so that failing sinks are blacklisted for an exponentially increasing timeout period (up to a maximum period of 30 seconds, controlled by processor.selector.maxTimeOut).
+The processor type is set to **load_balance**, which attempts to distribute the event flow over both sinks in the group, using a `round-robin` selection mechanism (you can change this using the `processor.selector` property). `By default, sink unavailability is not remembered by the sink processor, so failing sinks are retried for every batch of events being delivered.
+This can be inefficient, so we have set the processor.backoff property to change the behavior so that failing sinks are blacklisted for an exponentially increasing timeout period` (up to a maximum period of 30 seconds, controlled by processor.selector.maxTimeOut).

-There is another type of processor, **failover**, that instead of load balancing events across sinks uses a preferred sink if it is available, and fails over to another sink in the case that the preferred sink is down.
-The failover sink processor maintains a priority order for sinks in the group, and attempts delivery in order of priority.
+There is another type of processor, **failover**, that instead of load balancing events across sinks uses a preferred sink if it is available, and fails over to another sink in the case that the preferred sink is down. ``The failover sink processor maintains a priority order for sinks in the group``, and attempts delivery in order of priority.
 If the sink with the highest priority is unavailable the one with the next highest priority is tried, and so on.
 Failed sinks are blacklisted for an increasing timeout period (up to a maximum period of 30 seconds, controlled by `processor.maxpenalty`).

 **Example 14-6.
 Flume configuration for second-tier agent in a load balancing scenario**
 ```properties